Annawan (chief): Anawan Rock

-Later that year (1676), a captive Indian led a small colonial party under Captain Benjamin Church to Annawan's elevated retreat, now known as Anawan Rock, a hill set in swampland near the Reheboth River.
+Later that year (1676), a captive Indian led a small colonial party under Captain Benjamin Church to Annawan's elevated retreat, now known as Anawan Rock, a hill set in swampland near the Rehoboth River.
 There on August 28 they surprised and captured Annawan and his chief counselors.
 The main party of Indian warriors was tricked into surrendering when Church told them that his army had encircled their position.
 Annawan, correctly believing his party to be the last to resist the English, gave Church a deer-skin bundle containing Philip's wampum belts, symbols of his chiefdom, and other effects:Then opening his pack, he pull'd out Philips belt curiously wrought with Wompom, being Nine inches broad, wrought with black and white Wompom, in various figures and flowers, and pictures of many birds and beasts.
 This when hung upon Capt.
 Churches shoulders it reach'd his ancles.
 And another belt of Wompom he presented him with, wrought after the former manner, which Philip was wont to put upon his head; it had two flags on the back part which hung down on his back: and another small belt with a Star upon the end of it, which he used to hang on his breast; and they were all edg'd with red hair, which Annawon said they got in the Muhhogs Country.
 Then he pulled out two horns of glazed Powder, and a red cloth Blanket: he told Capt.
 Church, these were Philips Royalties which he was wont to adorn himself with when he sat in State.